eslint/eslint/docs/rules/no-redeclare.md

 ## Options

 This rule takes one optional argument, an object with a boolean property `"builtinGlobals"`.
-It defaults to `false`.
+It defaults to `true`.
 If set to `true`, this rule also checks redeclaration of built-in globals, such as `Object`, `Array`, `Number`...

 ### builtinGlobals